Multirez/AvorionData/mods/SystemControl/README.md

 ## Known issues

+* Need create and use the log function instead print, to controll the output flow.

 * Current list not updates on new installiation if window is opened.

-* After apply template, some times activeSystem are not ident systems that returned to inventory.

 * Upgrades do not drops out of the ship during a crash.
-In the event of partial destruction or change in the ship size the upgrades are sent to the player's inventory.
+In the event of partial destruction or change in the ship size the upgrades, installed by SystemControl, are sent to the player's inventory, even if the ship is lost from the collision.
-But if the ship is lost from the collision, or lost its HP without losing the processing power, the installed improvements will be lost.

 * Upgrades that are installed by SystemControl are not displayed in the standard [system upgrades] menu.
 The developer did not give the opportunity to correctly install ship system upgrades(or I can't find that way,